cncf/wg-coc/code-of-conduct-proposed.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
+* Violence, threatening violence, or encouraging others to engage in violent behavior
+* Stalking or following someone without their consent
+* Unwelcome sexual or romantic attention
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+The following behaviors are also prohibited:
+* Providing knowingly false or misleading information in connection with a Code of Conduct investigation or otherwise intentionally tampering with an investigation.
+* Retaliating against a person because they reported an incident or provided information about an incident as a witness.

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct.
-By adopting this Code of Conduct, project maintainers commit themselves to fairly and consistently applying these principles to every aspect of managing this project.
+By adopting this Code of Conduct, project maintainers commit themselves to fairly and consistently applying these principles to every aspect of managing a CNCF project.
-Project maintainers who do not follow or enforce the Code of Conduct may be permanently removed from the project team.
+Project maintainers who do not follow the Code of Conduct may be temporarily or permanently removed from the project team.

 ## Reporting